kbariotis/ansible-nodejs-digitalocean/README.md

 root user and the third for the specific project configuration.

 The [tasks](https://github.com/kbariotis/ansible-nodejs-digitalocean/blob/master/tasks)
 folder contains all tasks required by the playbook.
-It's file is named after it's concern so it's easy to spot where something is happening.
+Its file is named after its concern so it's easy to spot where something is happening.

 You can place your project's specific files at the [files](https://github.com/kbariotis/ansible-nodejs-digitalocean/blob/master/files) folder.